Rednaxela5/PUP-AFRA-Form/README.md

 * **Google Sheets API** - Google Sheets API is a powerful tool for reading and writing data to and from Google Sheets.
 * **App Script** - Google Apps Script is a cloud-based scripting language that provides easy ways to automate tasks across Google products and third-party services and build web applications.
 * **[Visual Studio Code](https://code.visualstudio.com/)** - Lightweight code editor for writing, editing, and debugging code, widely used in web development.

+## Challenges
+Here are some of the challenges we faced while developing the website:

+* Time Constraints
+* Learning Curve
+* Integration of Google Sheets API to the website

 ## Roadmap
 -   [x] ~~Select a manual form from PUP Website.~~